List of criminal organizations in DC Comics: Boss Glitter's gang

 The crime boss of Delta City, Boss Glitter commands the likes of El Gusano, Rachet Jaw, and Kriegler.

 The Brethren

 Created to eliminate Team 7 if necessary, the Brethren escaped and became a menace.
 Its members included Jackhammer, Double Take, Tensile, and Animus.

 Brood Brothers

 The Brood Brothers are the strongest members of the beast-men of Skartaris who serve directly under Ar-Daimphos.

 Brotherhood of Crime

 Formed by Darkseid to conquer Earth, the Brotherhood of Crime was made up of Captain Cold, Gorilla Grodd, Clayface, Star Sapphire, and a clone of the Manhunter.
 However, when the group realized Darkseid would likely double-cross them, they betrayed him first.
 The story featuring this team was revamped into becoming the Secret Society of Super Villains but was nonetheless published as a standalone story in Amazing World of DC Comics #11 (March 1976).

-Brotherhood of Dada

-The Brotherhood of Dada is an absurdist group created by Mr. Nobody when he was denied membership in the Brotherhood of Evil.

-Brotherhood of Evil

-The Brotherhood of Evil is an organization that has antagonized the Doom Patrol and the Teen Titans.

 Brotherhood of the Monkey Fist

 A cult dedicated to the martial arts, the Brotherhood of the Monkey Fist included Silver Monkey, Bamboo Monkey, and Paper Monkey.